CuriousAvenger/MonkeyType-Bot/README.md

 - python3 MonkeyBot.py

 # Error Handling
+- Avoid using mouse inputs into your browser.
+Enter works best on alert.
 - Running MonkeyBot.py should open a browser with instructions on how to
 - Please don't exit the browser while the program is typing.
 - Chances are it will continue typing even after.
 There is no failsafe.